Shoawen0213/2021_ARC/README.md

 ## System-Architecture
 - Himax WE-I Plus EVB board use UART to communicate with host.

-host use pyserial to receive data from board.
+- Host use PySerial to receive data from board.

 ## Hardware-And-Software-Setup
 ### Required-Hardware